 The Coroner's Division is a component of the Sheriff's Office Administration and Support Services Bureau.
-The Coroner's Division, located in Room 241 of the Marin County Civic Center in San Rafael, consists of one Lieutenant, three Coroner Investigators, one Extra Hire Investigator, one Forensic Pathologist, one Forensic Assistant, one Office Assistant and three part-time volunteer interns.
+The Coroner's Division, located at 1600 Los Gamos Drive, Suite 205 in San Rafael, consisted of one Lieutenant, three Coroner Investigators, one Extra Hire Investigator, one Forensic Pathologist, one Forensic Technician, three Office Assistant Extra Hires and two part-time volunteer interns from January to October 2015.
+From October to the present, it consists of one Chief Deputy Coroner, three Coroner Investigators, one Extra Hire Investigator, one Forensic Pathologist, One Forensic Technician, two Office Assistants, and two part-time interns.